bls-msto/webmethods-helm-collection/charts/incubator/universal-messaging/README.md

 helm install um1 --set imageCredentials.username="<dockerhub_username>" --set imageCredentials.password="<dockerhub_password>"  sag-helm-repo/universal-messaging
 ```
 The command deploys a single instance of Universal Messaging, which is already set up with the initial configuration required for Universal Messaging.

-You can also use one of the following advanced options to install the chart (note that you can also combine the options in one command):
+You can also use one of the following advanced options to install the chart (note that you can combine the options in one command):
 - To avoid exposing the user credentials on the command line, you can create an YAML file, for example "~/docker-credentials.yaml", with the following parameters:
 ```yaml
 imageCredentials: